pomerium/documentation/content/docs/capabilities/load-balancing.md

 ## Active Health Checks

 Active health checks issue periodic requests to each upstream to determine its health.
-See [Health Checking](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/health_checking) for a comprehensive overview.
+See the [Envoy Health Checking documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/health_checking) for a comprehensive overview.

+For example configurations in Pomerium, see the [Load Balancing](/docs/reference/routes/load-balancing#health-checks) reference page.

 ## Passive Health Checks